top of page

 DemoUpCARMA

-As sus.lab we take part in the activities under a work package which aims to assess the potential for scaling up carbon capture, utilization, and storage (CCUS) and carbon capture, transport, and storage (CCTS) chains in both the near and long term.
-Initially, the focus will be on analyzing specific Swiss emitters from waste-to-energy, cement, and biogas sectors that may implement CCUS and CCTS as emission reduction solutions before 2030.
-This analysis will encompass the entire CO2 supply chain, including capture, liquefaction, transport, and storage in either concrete (domestic) or a geological reservoir (abroad).
-Given the near-term horizon, transportation will likely rely on trucks and trains.
-Following this, the project will explore the development and optimized integration of a CO2 network linked to a broader European infrastructure, serving various sectors including chemical, pharmaceutical, and life sciences.
-This network will incorporate Direct Air Capture (DAC) units, and their strategic placement in relation to operational CO2 storage hubs abroad will be examined.
-Lastly, the project will evaluate the efficient integration of post-combustion CO2 capture with waste-to-energy and cement plants, using specific reference points, and provide guidelines for extending the findings to other Swiss emitters in these sectors.
+Within DemoUpCARMA, sus.lab contributed to the "Technoeconomic analysis & scale-up" work package, assessing the scalability of carbon capture, utilization, and storage (CCUS) and carbon capture, transport, and storage (CCTS) in Switzerland for both near- and long-term implementation.
+The initial focus was on evaluating Swiss emitters in the waste-to-energy, cement, and biogas sectors that could adopt CCUS and CCTS as emission reduction strategies before 2030, analyzing the entire CO2 supply chain, including capture, liquefaction, transport, and storage in either concrete (domestic) or geological reservoirs (abroad).
+Given the short-term horizon, transport options were primarily considered to be trucks and trains.
+The project then explored the integration of a CO2 network connecting Swiss emission sites to broader European infrastructure, incorporating Direct Air Capture (DAC) units and optimizing their placement relative to operational storage hubs.
+Finally, the project assessed the feasibility of integrating post-combustion CO2 capture in waste-to-energy and cement plants, providing guidelines for extending these findings to other Swiss emitters in these sectors.

 FURTHER LINKS: